Yue-0/RMUA/src/navigation/README.md

 ### 3.1 Lidar

-Since the single-line lidar is installed in front of the robot's gimbal, the gimbal will block part of the lidar's scanning range, so the lidar data is filtered and only the lidar data 240 degrees in front of the robot is retained.
+We use two single-line lidars, which are installed directly in front and behind the robot to achieve omnidirectional sensing.

 ### 3.2 Locating